wallscope/aws-docs/aws-fargate-deployment.md

 <hr>

 ## Create a VPC

-TODO: write about creating a VPC and subnets (both need to be created individually, subnets need to belong to VPC)

 1. Create vpc with CIDR ending in /16 to obtain a network with range of addresses from x.x.0.0 to x.x.255.255
 2. create and attach 2 subnets to vpc, with subnets CIDR blocks 10.0.0.0/24 and 10.0.1.0/24
 3. create internet gateway to allow network to pull images from the internet